 Photos courtesy of Alex Lyons

-ULYSSES is a new street show, developed with funding support from Arts Council England, in partnership with Mandinga Arts, NORCA & Sistema in Norwich and Still Fluid (now Twisted Reality) Productions.
+ULYSSES is a new street show, developed with funding support from Arts Council England, in partnership with Mandinga Arts, NORCA & Sistema in Norwich (now Norfolk Community Arts) and Twisted Reality Productions.

-ULYSSES is available to book, and had fantastic audience responses to the preview shows and at Bromyard Folk Festival 2019 (see some of the comments below).
+ULYSSES is available to book, and had fantastic audience responses to the preview shows and at Bromyard Folk Festival 2019 (see some of the comments below and the showreel here).

-Rabo de Foguete and Still Fluid bring new energy to the tale through an exciting unpredictability.
+Rabo de Foguete and Twisted Reality bring new energy to the tale through an exciting unpredictability.
 Using intoxicating music, rapturous comedy, and powerful physical theatre, they offer a new allegory for a soldier’s return from war.

 Family show, suitable for all ages.